MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/information-protection-in-windows-config.md

     4. Repeat for every label that you want to get WIP applied to in Windows.

-After completing these steps Windows Defender ATP will automatically identify labeled documents stored on the device and enable WIP on them.
+After completing these steps Microsoft Defender ATP will automatically identify labeled documents stored on the device and enable WIP on them.

 >[!NOTE]
->- The Windows Defender ATP configuration is pulled every 15 minutes.
+>- The Microsoft Defender ATP configuration is pulled every 15 minutes.
 Allow up to 30 minutes for the new policy to take effect and ensure that the endpoint is online.
 Otherwise, it will not receive the policy.
 >- Data forwarded to Azure Information Protection is stored in the same location as your other Azure Information Protection data.

 ## Related topic